PRISHIta123/OCR_via_CNNs/README.md

 # Language_Character_Classifier
 A React web Application that allows a user to select a language, and draw a character belonging to that language on the React Canvas.
-The drawing is saved as a file blob on the React client and downloaded locally, that passes it to a flask server running a Python Classifier Script using TensorFlow.
+The drawing is saved as a file blob on the React client, that passes it to a flask server running a Python Classifier Script using TensorFlow.
 The final result includes the top 5 predicted characters of the selected language being displayed to the user.

 <p align="center">
   <img width="800" src="https://github.com/PRISHIta123/Language_Character_Classifier/blob/master/List.JPG">